-Monitor emerging technologies and transit service models and how relevant advancements might support the vision and goals of CET.

-- Work with partner agencies to evaluate mobility as a service. - Integrate transit/mobility hubs (access to transit, bike share, car share, etc.) at key gateways and activity centers.
-Assist development of regional and local transit/mobility hubs with guidelines and conceptual locations in each community. - Develop one user-friendly platform to access all CET services and information such as fare purchase and storage, route maps and stop locations, schedules, and real-time arrival information. - Move from hub and spoke model and explore ways to best integrate technologies that meet diverse community needs.
+- Monitor emerging technologies and transit service models and how relevant advancements might support the vison and goals of CET. - Work with partner agencies to evaluate mobility as a service. - Explore the viability of transit/mobility hubs (access to transit, bike share, car share, etc.) at key gateways and activity centers.
+Assist development of regional and local transit/mobility hubs with guidelines and conceptual locations in each community. - Develop one user-friendly platform to access all CET services and information such as fare purchase and storage, route maps and stop locations, schedules, and real-time arrival information.